juxor/afaq/markdown/secH2.md

 hierarchical organisation."_ [**Anarchism**, p.
 158 and p.
 137]

 This means, just to state the obvious, that making and sticking by collective decisions are **not** acts of authority.
-Rather they simply expressions of individual autonomy.
+Rather they are simply expressions of individual autonomy.
 Clearly in most activities there is a need to co-operate with other people.
 Indeed, **living** involves the _"absolute sovereignty of the individual ego"_ (as if anarchists like Bakunin used such terms!) being